Project Background

 A dedicated funding source would also provide greater flexibility within the Road & Bridge budget, strengthening the County’s ability to compete for large state and federal grants—helping leverage local dollars into major infrastructure investments that benefit the entire community.

 Gunnison County is home to a diverse network of roads and bridges that allow the public to access the vast opportunities the County provides.
 This road network includes about 418 miles of pavement, gravel, and dirt County roads and hundreds of miles of other public roads.
 Currently, only 30 percent of the County roads are paved; the remaining 70 percent of roads in the network are gravel or dirt.
-Gunnison County Road and Bridge is responsible for maintenance of roads within the County jurisdiction, along with road improvements to existing roads and new surface transportation infrastructure.
+Gunnison County Road and Bridge is responsible for snowplowing approximately 215 miles of road within the County, along with maintenance of roads within the County jurisdiction, and improvements to existing roads and new surface transportation infrastructure.
 Throughout the transportation network, the County is also responsible for 48 bridges and major culverts along County owned roads.
 The primary source of funding for Road and Bridge has been the Highway User Tax Fund (HUTF), a source of money accumulated by gas taxes; this tax base has not increased since 1993.

 Gunnison County Road and Bridge Department is not funded by property taxes.
 In fact, Counties are not legally able to fund any road maintenance through property taxes.